Commercial Property Disputes Solicitors

-Should the lease provide a break, either for the landlord, client or both, we can advise you on the correct procedures that need to be followed to bring the lease to an early end.
+Should the lease provide a break, either for the landlord, tenant or both, we can advise you on the correct procedures that need to be followed to bring the lease to an early end.

-We offer advice on the correct procedure for applying for or responding to notices for extensions of leases or applying to terminate them under the Landlord and Tenant Act 1954.
+We offer advice on the correct procedure for applying for or responding to notices for extensions of leases or applying to terminate or renew them under the Landlord and Tenant Act 1954.
 Security of tenure is a key issue in commercial property and early advice is crucial in ensuring the best outcome.

 Commercial property disputes FAQs